-Taking care of your furnace can help more than you’d think in the months in between furnace service appointments.
-One of the simplest, and essential, ways to care for your furnace is in changing your furnace filter.
-Having a clogged air filter may contribute to a variety of adverse issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.
+Caring for your furnace can help more than you’d think in the months in between furnace service appointments.
+One of the easiest, and essential, ways to care for your furnace is in replacing your furnace filter.
+Having a dirty air filter may contribute to a number of adverse problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 - Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
-If a family member suffers from allergies or asthma, contemplate replacing your home’s air filter more frequently to help ease their symptoms.
+If a family member suffers from allergies or asthma, contemplate changing your home’s air filter more often to help ease their symptoms.

-Now you’re probably wondering how to replace your furnace filter.
-Inevitably this will change depending on what furnace you have, but normally:
+Now you’re likely wondering how to replace your furnace filter.
+Inevitably this will vary depending on what furnace you have, but normally:

-At Donelson Air Service Experts, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or schedule an appointment with us online.
+At Donelson Air Service Experts, we offer membership plans that include changing out standard furnace filters.
+Give us a call today at 615-953-9885 or schedule an appointment with us online.

-- Open or take off the air filter panel near the bottom of your furnace to expose an open compartment.
+- Open or remove the air filter panel near the bottom of your furnace to expose an open compartment.

-- On the top of that open compartment is where you’ll see your furnace filter resting on two metal lips.
+- On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

-- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.

-- When putting in the new filter, inspect the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the correct direction.
+- When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction, to be sure you’re installing the filter in the correct direction.
 In nearly all cases, the arrow should point to the main part (or top) of the furnace.